stevenfarless/esv-bible/README.md

 # ESV Bible Web App

-An offline-capable, single-page ESV Bible reader focused on speed, readability, and a distraction-free experience.
+A single-page ESV Bible reader focused on speed, readability, and a distraction-free experience.
 Built with vanilla JavaScript, HTML, and CSS, and deployed via GitHub Pages.

 ## Live Site